Manyonge/Manyonge/README.md

-- 👋 Hi, I’m @Manyonge
+- 👋 Hi, I’m Arthur
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently working with typescript ❤️
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front-end development
 - 📫 How to reach me arturias2019@gmail.com

 <!---